 While fitting your own kitchen isn’t for a complete novice, it’s perfectly possible for someone with decent DIY skills to fit a kitchen themselves.

-Indeed fitting a kitchen can be a fairly straightforward task if you are happy to take your time and do your preparation properly.
+Indeed, fitting a kitchen can be fairly straightforward if you are happy to take your time and do your preparation properly.
 However, it will depend on the complexity of the project and how large your kitchen is.
-Remember, for as long as you are working on it, your kitchen may be out of action, so it can be worth bearing this in mind if you want the project to happen quickly.
+Remember, for as long as you are working on it, your kitchen may be out of action, so make sure you plan ahead.

 Planning your kitchen layout

 The key to any successful installation is the proper planning of your kitchen layout.
-At this stage, it is worth considering how you like to use your kitchen and if there are any major changes you wish to make to your existing kitchen layout.
+At this stage, it is worth considering how you would like to use your kitchen, and if there are any major changes you wish to make to your existing kitchen layout.

-Be sure to take into consideration the shape and size of your kitchen and where you may wish to place things like appliances, your sink and any additional features.
-Think about how you like to move around the space – for example, do you want to have your sink by a window to have something to look at while doing dishes?
-Is your fridge a snazzy design that you want as a focal point?
+Be sure to take into consideration the shape and size of your kitchen.
+You should think about where to place things like appliances, your sink and any additional features.
+How would you like to move around the space?
+Do you want to have your sink by a window to have something to look at while doing dishes?

-We have put together a full design pack and video to enable homeowners to fully plan their kitchen themselves – allowing them to save on costs and follow a super straightforward guide to make sure you get your plan right from the outset.
+We have put together a full design pack and video to enable homeowners to fully plan their kitchen themselves.
+This will allow you to save on costs and make sure you get your plan right from the outset.